 How can a transgender man conceive?

 For FtM patients who have frozen eggs or embryos, gestational surrogacy is an option, or transgender men who have not had a hysterectomy may considering carrying a pregnancy themselves.
 Egg or embryo donation is also available.

 What’s unique about Yale Medicine’s approach to reproductive services for transgender individuals?

-In addition to the reproductive options and support Yale Fertility Center offers transgender individuals, Yale Medicine is a pioneer in treating transgender individuals—from children to adults.
+In addition to the reproductive options and support Yale Fertility Center offers transgender individuals, Yale Medicine is a pioneer in treating transgender individuals.
 For young patients, the Pediatric Gender Program helps children and their families who are grappling with gender identity, expression and related issues.
 The program combines mental health care with medical treatment, in the form of puberty blockers and hormones, when appropriate.